Lightnet/rpgapijs/README.md

 # Name: rpgapijs

+# License:
+- MIT (codes)
+- Multiple Licenses ( Contents, Assets, Images, Models and etc...)

 # Stage Dev:
 - idea design
 - prototype build.

-# License:
-- MIT (codes)
-- Multiple Licenses ( Contents, Assets, Images, Models and etc...)

 # Created By: Lightnet

+# Code Language:
+- javascript
+- babeljs

+# Informtion:
+  To create simple role playing game with text and 2D image.

+  By using nextjs with react built in to create simple user interface.
+To build local pc for users.

+# builds:
+- desktop (work in progress)
+- mobile (not build)

+## Notes:
+- Work in progress packages trying to keep simple but depend on the builds and testing...

 # Packages:
-- gun (database)
-- prisma (database helper)
-- next (server / prerender react for client)
+- next (server / prerender react for client / components)
 - next-auth (auth checks)
 - react (client browser)
+- uuid (gen id's)
+- nanoid (gen id's)
+- mongoose (graph database)
+## not used:
+- prisma (database helper)
+- gun (database)
 - react-dom (client browser)
 - sqlite (database)
-- uuid (gen id's)

-## Notes:
-- Work in progress packages trying to keep simple but depend on the builds and testing...

-# Code Language:
-- javascript
-- babeljs
+- graphql (graph database)

-# Informtion:
-    By using nextjs with react built in to create simple user interface.
-To build local pc for users to enjoy role playing game using mobile device is not plan but idea.

 ## Testing battle type:
 - Turn base click.
 Since it used logic check on the server side to simulate simple battle calculate.